errata-ai/vale.sh/content/en/docs/topics/vocab/index.md

 Vale's `Vocab` files are case-aware by default while most spell-checking tools ignore case.

-For example, the following vocabulary file will enforce the *exact* use of "MongoDB": "mongoDB," "MongoDb," etc.
+For example, the following vocabulary file will enforce the *exact* use of "MongoDB".
+Other notations will result in errors.

 ```text
 MongoDB